 Parents of Alpine Academy students take an internationally respected, scientifically validated survey when their daughter begins treatment; they take the same survey when the girl leaves.
-Comparison of these two time-points confirm statistically significant behavior change between intake and discharge.
+Comparison of these two time-points confirms statistically significant behavior change between intake and discharge.

-Results show an average 61 point drop in the overall Y-OQ score, which tracks general behavioral dysfunction (over 4 times the benchmark for reliable change).
+Results show an average 61 point drop in the overall Y-OQ score, which tracks general behavioral dysfunction (over 4 times the benchmark for a reliable change).

 There is also statistically significant improvement evident across several clinical domains.
 Results show:

 The average increase in GPA from intake to discharge is .74 points, almost one full letter grade.

 During a student’s first grading period at Alpine, her average GPA is 3.07; during her last grading period at Alpine, her average GPA is 3.36.